frida/frida-website/_i18n/en/_docs/stalker.md

   // the red zone and stored LR and X19. gint immediate_for_sp = 16 + GUM_RED_ZONE_SIZE;

-  // This insruction is used to store the flags into x15. const guint32 mrs_x15_nzcv = 0xd53b420f;
+  // This instruction is used to store the CPU flags into x15. const guint32 mrs_x15_nzcv = 0xd53b420f;

   // Note that only the full prolog has to look like the C struct